-But a web scraper could follow that test and still violate dozens of state and federal laws—even potentially finding themselves in jail.
-The blog post would be certifiable legal malpractice—except it wasn’t written by a lawyer in the first place.
+But a web scraper could follow that test and still violate dozens of state and federal laws (and that’s before we get into the hundreds, if not thousands, of legal jurisdictional issues associated with web scraping).
+That blog post would be certifiable legal malpractice—except it wasn’t written by a lawyer in the first place.

 With the increasing importance of data collection from privately owned websites, web scraping has grown from a niche enterprise to a bona fide industry in the last decade.

-As a lawyer (and a python programmer) who has clients in the web-scraping space, I figured the internet was long overdue for a practitioner’s guide to web-scraping law that was actually grounded in the law.
+As a lawyer (and a python programmer) who has worked with dozens of clients in the web-scraping industry, from Y Combinator startups to Fortune 50 companies, I figured the internet was long overdue for a practitioner’s guide to web-scraping law that was grounded in the law.
 With that, I took the time to read every web-scraping case and scholarly journal on the subject published in the last ten years.